 Finally, another affordable option is Alignment (HMO).
 This plan has dual eligibility and a premium of $0.
 The MOOP for this plan is $6,700.

 The average cost of Medicare Special Needs plans in Winston-Salem, North Carolina

 |BCBS of North Carolina||$0||$7,550||HMO||Dual|

-How to Sign Up for Supplemental Medicare in Winston-Salem
+How to sign up for Medicare plans in Winston-Salem

 Finding the right plan in Charlotte, North Carolina, can be challenging and time-consuming—but it doesn’t have to be.
 To make your life easier, we can help you find a plan that works best for you.
 Give us a call or fill out the form to get started.